Copyright 1994 - 2023 Bill's Bible Basics

 ----- End Of Quote -----

-Being an avid reader of my writings, as well as a long-time member of our mailing list, this woman was already aware of my personal feelings regarding the modern church system, or churchianity, as I prefer to call it.
-Like other people who form a part of our online fellowship, for many years now -- decades in fact -- I have chosen to simply not participate in organized religion to any degree, due to the great deal of hypocrisy, rampant materialism, the lack of teaching sound, Bible-based doctrine, the serious, ongoing compromise with the spirit, ideas, beliefs and practices of the world, the man worship and the favoritism, etc. I explain my position in more detail in some of my other articles, so I will not belabor the point here.
-In short, I can truly relate to how this woman was feeling.
+Being an avid reader of my writings, as well as a longtime member of my mailing list, this woman was already aware of my personal feelings regarding the modern church system, or churchianity, as I prefer to call it.
+Like other people who form a part of our online fellowship, for many years now -- decades in fact -- I have chosen to simply not participate in organized religion to any degree.

 Based upon what I know about this particular couple, I am not certain if they are really ready yet to make this same kind of break with churchianity as I and others have done.
 While the wife may be ready, being as she has mentioned this same issue to me before, I have some reservations regarding her husband.
 His hesitancy to leave their current church is readily reflected in the above message; assuming of course that her description of his current attitude is accurate.
-If I am incorrect, and they both are ready to "cut the apron strings", as we say in American slang, then my suggestion to them would be to try to start their own fellowship, in their own home, with like-minded believers.
-I believe that I may have suggested this same possibility to them on a previous occasion as well.

-Because of what this woman has shared with me regarding their activities in their current church, I do not view this couple as being spiritual babes; and some of the articles I have written on the topic of spiritual growth, such as "Are You Just A Baby Huey?" definitely apply to them.
-At their age, and considering their amount of personal experience in the church system, it seems to me that they should now have enough knowledge and wisdom -- not to mention at least a basic understanding of God's Word -- to know how to lead their own flock; or at least how to organize a loose association of fellow believers who get together on weekends for fellowship and reading God's Word.
-I offer some helpful guidelines in the article "Where Are The First Century Churches?".
-In other words, there comes a time when we must stop being spiritual babes, and mature in the Spirit and become leaders and fruit-bearing branches in the Lord's Church.
-I will be sharing more on this topic later on in this article.
+Because of what this woman has shared with me regarding their activities in their current church, I do not view this couple as being spiritual babes.
+That being the case, some of the articles I have written concerning the subject of spiritual growth -- such as "Are You Just a Baby Huey?" -- definitely apply to them.
+In other words, given their age, and likewise considering their amount of personal experience in the church system, it seems to me that this couple should now possess sufficient knowledge and wisdom -- not to mention at least a basic understanding of God's Word -- to know how to establish and lead their own flock; or at least how to organize a loose association of fellow Believers who get together on weekends for fellowship and reading God's Word.

 "For where two or three are gathered together in my name, there am I in the midst of them."